 The word ‘repentant’ comes from:

-Originally, it carried the idea of turning away from wrongdoing and feeling genuine regret or sorrow, which remains its core meaning today.
+It originally carried the idea of turning away from wrongdoing and feeling genuine regret or sorrow.
+That core meaning remains central in modern English.

 Example Sentences